 Another example was when we fixed a major sampling error for another client during the first month of implementing.
 We noticed the recoveries were very low and the processing team were working endlessly at improving the recoveries, spending a lot of time and energy on solving this issue.
 Our team analysed the metal accounting balance set up around this section of the plant and despite making minor corrections to the balance, the recoveries still reflected very low.
-So our team started investigating the metal accounting process from the start to end and found that there was a major flaw in the sampling and sample preparation technique of the feed stream.
-The feed stream to the leach tanks being subjected to raffinate and already leaching was sampled in a bucket, left standing a few seconds before taking a solution sample from the top and then decanting the rest of the solution.
-The slurry at the bottom is then taken to the lab and put into a pan to dry before analysing for copper.
+So our team started investigating the metal accounting process from the start to end and found that there was a flaw in the sampling and sample preparation technique of the feed stream.
 Decanting the solution is a common mistake made with sampling as it concentrates the ore at the bottom.
 A lot of gangue material like talk, floats in the solution while the denser metal containing particles settles faster.
 Decanting some solids in the solution potentially increases the copper content of the solids left in the bottom.
 Another factor impacting the results were the fact that the solid containing slurry was dried "as is", without washing and filtering it.
 Already dissolved copper in the solution contained in the slurry will crystallize when dried and reflect as copper contained in the solids when analysed in the laboratory.
 Combining the copper in the solutions and the solids then leads to an overestimation of copper in the feed stream and hence low recoveries on paper which is impossible to improve in the field.
-Our team were so nice as to also write up an SOP for the client on the correct sampling procedure and provided quick training.
+Our team were also helped write up an SOP for the client on the correct sampling procedure and provided training.

-Further more to our value add on site from our engineering team, WIRE is also delivered in phases and the client starts getting the advantage of WIRE possibly from the second month when data starts reflecting in the system.
-Although the mass balances will not yet be finished after the first month, importing data from the laboratory and SCADA systems are quick and users can start trending data and setup dashboards of actual and historical data as soon as its available.
-WIRE being a cloud based system allows users to start using the data while our team are still configurating the final solution behind the scenes from head office.
+Further to our value add on site from our engineering team, WIRE is also delivered in phases and the client starts getting the advantage of WIRE from the second month when data starts reflecting in the system.
+Although the mass balances will not yet be finished after the first month, importing data from the laboratory and SCADA systems is quick and users can start trending data and setup dashboards of actual and historical data as soon as its available.
+WIRE, can be either a cloud or on prem solution and allows users to start using the data while our team is still configurating the final solution behind the scenes.

 On a management level, our presence on site and us auditing the metal accounting and data systems, subconsciously instills a higher level of integrity, occurrence and accuracy with operators when capturing and reporting data from the start of the project.